jadecobra/python_tdd_exercises/source/functions/index.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<functions: tests and solutions>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<what is a function?: tests>`

 ----